-ES Regulation section 13-16 A person conducting a business or undertaking must ensure that electrical work is not carried out on electrical equipment while the equipment is energised, subject to the prescribed exceptions discussed in Chapter 6 of this Code.
+ES Regulation section 13-16 A PCBU must ensure that electrical work is not carried out on or near electrical equipment while the equipment is energised, subject to the prescribed exceptions discussed in Chapter 6 of this Code.

-A person conducting a business or undertaking carrying out electrical work must ensure that, before electrical work is carried out on electrical equipment, the equipment is tested by a competent person to determine whether or not it is energised.
+A PCBU carrying out electrical work must ensure that, before electrical work is carried out on or near electrical equipment, the equipment is tested by a competent person to determine whether or not it is energised.

-The person conducting a business or undertaking must ensure that:
+The PCBU must ensure that: